-Park History: The park's history is one of the most unique in this guide.
-The landscape is one of its most interesting features.
-Park sits atop warm salt springs that have bubbled up since the Pleistocene and can still be seen today.
+Park History: The park's history is quite unique and the landscape is also interesting.
+The park sits atop warm salt springs that have bubbled up since the Pleistocene and can still be seen today.
 Large Pleistocene mammals such as woolly mastodon were attracted by the salt springs.
-Some became trapped in marshy soil and their bones became the fossils for which Big Bone is named.
-The site was the first major New World fossil site known to Europeans, and it is among the first scientifically significant fossil locations in the world.
+Some became trapped in marshy soil and their bones became the fossils for which Big Bone was named.
+The site was the first major New World fossil site known to Europeans and it is among the first scientifically significant fossil locations in the world.
 George-Louis Buffon, one of the finest 18th century European naturalists, studied fossils from the site.
-Jefferson ordered Lewis and Clarke on a collecting expedition to Big Bone.
+Jefferson sent Lewis and Clarke on a collecting expedition to Big Bone.
 Many fossils found by Lewis and Clarke are in museums around the world, including the French National Museum of Natural History in Paris and the Academy of Natural Sciences in Philadelphia.
 Some are held by Cincinnati's Museum Center.
-Some fossils can be seen in Big Bone's own museum.
+A few fossils can be seen in Big Bone's own museum.